aquasecurity/libbpfgo/Readme.md

 > Note 01: dynamic builds need your OS to have a *recent enough* libbpf package (and its headers) installed.
 Sometimes, recent features might require the use of backported OS packages in order for your OS to contain latest *libbpf* features (sometimes required by libbpfgo).
 > Note 02: static builds need `git submodule init` first.
 Make sure to sync the *libbpf* git submodule before trying to statically compile or test the *libbpfgo* repository.
+> Note 03: fully static builds additionally need static versions of the libelf and libz libraries installed on the build host.

 ## Concepts